 Types of hearings

 There are two types of hearings at the LTB.
 The LTB decides what type of hearing to hold.

 - During a telephone or video hearing, the parties file any documents or materials before the hearing.
-During the hearing, they give evidence and explain their position by telephone or videolink.
-For more information, read the brochure: What You Need to Know about Landlord and Tenant Board Telephone Hearings.
+During the hearing, they give evidence and explain their position by telephone or by video.
+The LTB has information available for participating in a Zoom hearing and for participating in a telephone hearing.

 - For a written hearing, the parties file a written explanation of their position and supporting documents.
 The member considers the explanation and reviews the documents filed to make their decision.
 Written hearings are most commonly used to decide Applications for an Above Guideline Increase and Applications to Vary the Amount of a Rent Reduction.